lmorchard/plugindir/README.markdown

     * Optionally, you can do away with the .htaccess and move the rules to your main Apache config.

+* For a development installation, copy index.php-dev-dist to index.php
+    * This should leave error display and logging enabled

+* For a production/staging installation, copy index.php-prod-dist to index.php
+    * This should disable error display and logging, along with settings specified below.

 * Set up Apache config something like the following for a virtual host:

         <VirtualHost *:80>